 A Level Sociology

 Sociology is the study of Society, the ‘social world’ or social behaviour.
 It looks beyond the day-to-day and asks; what is the real nature of society, why does it function like it does and for whose benefit?
 This course provides you with the opportunity to gain a deeper understanding of the world around you and reflect on social issues that are often relevant to your own social experiences.
-It has a strong focus on key sociological themes: socialisation, culture, identity, power, control and inequality.
-It allows you to study various topics including Families and relationships, Youth subcultures and Crime and deviance.
-Moreover, it focuses on contemporary society and includes a fascinating new topic on globalisation and the digital social world, an area that’s extremely relevant to the way we communicate as a society today.
+In the first year, there is a focus on key concepts and theoretical perspectives before moving on to the sociology of education and families and households to complete the year.
+This will be followed up by the study of the mass media and crime and deviance in year two.
+Alongside these fascinating sociological topics, there is a sustained application of theory and research methods.